A Fistful of Paintballs

 "A Fistful of Paintballs" is the twenty-third and penultimate episode of the second season of Community.
-It is part one of the two-part second season finale, along with "For a Few Paintballs More", and is a spiritual successor to "Modern Warfare" from the first season.
-The episode originally premiered on May 5, 2011 on NBC.
+It is part one of the two-part second-season finale, along with "For a Few Paintballs More", and is a spiritual successor to "Modern Warfare" from the first season.
+The episode originally premiered on May 5, 2011, on NBC.

 In the episode, Dean Pelton once again announces plans for a game of paintball, with the winner receiving $100,000.
 The group slowly teams up to help each other, but they find their friendship with Pierce being put to the test.
 The group also faces a new threat from a man only known as "The Black Rider" (played by Josh Holloway).

 The episode was written by Andrew Guest and directed by Joe Russo.
 The episode is inspired by Spaghetti Western films directed by Sergio Leone.

 Plot

-Mike (Anthony Michael Hall) and his gang are chasing "Fat Neil" down a corridor when Annie emerges and defeats the bullies.
-"Fat Neil" asks her for a paintball gun, but winds up shot when he tries to pull the gun on Annie.

-In flashback it is revealed the paintball game was started by Dean Pelton and "Pistol Patty's Cowboy Creamery", an ice cream company.
-The Dean explains the reason last year's "Paintball Assassin" game was unsuccessful was that the prize was too important.
-He then lets the mascot Pistol Patty, a giant ice cream cone in western attire, explain the prize.
-Pandemonium breaks out at the announcement that the prize is $100,000 in cash.
+A game of paintball is started by Dean Pelton and "Pistol Patty's Cowboy Creamery"; they explain that the reason last year's paintball game was unsuccessful was that the prize was too important.
+They announce the new prize of $100,000.

 Annie comes back to her base to find Abed, who proposes she join him, Jeff, and Chang in the library.
-Meanwhile, in the library, Jeff and Chang are trapped by the math club, so Chang betrays him.
-Abed saves Jeff, but Chang gets away.
-Jeff informs Annie that he is also low on ammo and they discuss whether they should join Pierce, who is hiding in the cafeteria, or steal his ammo since he has "more paint than a French kindergarten".
-They are interrupted by a stranger (Josh Holloway), who they believe does not go to Greendale, and manage to escape from him.
+Meanwhile, Jeff and Chang are trapped by the math club, so Chang betrays him.
+Abed saves Jeff, but Chang escapes.
+They are interrupted by a stranger, who they believe does not go to Greendale, and manage to escape from him.